 - The MMU recommends that the market rules should explicitly require that offers into the Day-Ahead Energy Market be competitive, where competitive is defined to be the short run marginal cost of the units.
 The short run marginal cost should reflect opportunity cost when and where appropriate.
+The MMU recommends that the level of incremental costs includable in cost-based offers not exceed the short run marginal cost of the unit.
 (Priority: Medium.
 First reported 2009.
-Status: Not adopted.) - The MMU recommends that PJM require every market participant to make available at least one cost schedule with the same fuel-type and parameters as that of their offered price schedule.
+Status: Not adopted.) - The MMU recommends that PJM require every market participant to make available at least one cost schedule with the same fuel type and parameters as that of their offered price schedule.
 (Priority: Medium.
 First reported 2015.
-Status: Not adopted.) - The MMU recommends that PJM require that the level of incremental costs includable in cost offers not exceed the unit's short run marginal cost.
+Status: Not adopted.) - The MMU recommends that PJM require that all fuel cost policies be algorithmic, verifiable, and systematic.
 (Priority: Medium.
-New recommendation.
+First reported 2016.
+Status: Not adopted.) - The MMU recommends that Manual 15 be replaced with a straightforward description of the components of cost-based offers based on short run marginal costs and the correct calculation of cost-based offers.
+(Priority: Medium.
+First reported 2016.
 Status: Not adopted.)